 A New Name

 On August 15, eight years of hope paid off.
-Ken Salazar, U.S. Secretary of the Interior, came to McHenry County to give Hackmatack official status as a national wildlife refuge.
+Ken Salazar, U.S. Secretary of the Interior, came to McHenry County to announce that Hackmatack would get official status as a national wildlife refuge.
 Clad in blue jeans and a baseball cap, he told an audience of community members that the refuge will help millions better understand the links between humanity and wildlife.
 It was an emotional climax for those long involved in the campaign.

 “It was thrilling and exciting,” Beyer-Clow said.
 “Early on, when it was a group of us sitting around a kitchen table, I think we thought, ‘Well, this is a dream.
 This is a great idea.’
 Did we all think it was actually going to come together?
 I don’t know.”

-Hackmatack is still very much in the beginning stages.
-But after a few years of land negotiations, conservationists expect these 11,200 acres will be a mosaic of protected lands; some owned by the counties, others coordinated with private owners.
+Hackmatack is still in the beginning stages.
+This month, Salazar marked the official establishment of the refuge.
+After a few years of land negotiations, conservationists expect these 11,200 acres will be a mosaic of protected lands; some owned by the counties, others coordinated with private owners.